Social Security Disability

-Every year in Arizona, more than 15,000 residents apply for Social Security disability (known as SSD) benefits because of disabilities or diseases.
-According to the Social Security Administration, less than 37 percent of these applicants are approved for disability benefits the first time they apply.
+As of 2023, Arizona sees over 15,000 individuals apply for Social Security Disability benefits annually due to disabilities or illnesses.
+According to the most recent data from the Social Security Administration, only about 37 percent of these applicants are approved for disability benefits upon their initial application.

-That means more than 60 percent of applicants are denied, and chances of success are even lower for those who apply on their own.
-The reasons for being denied SSD benefits vary, but the fact remains that it’s difficult to succeed while going it alone.
+This implies that more than 60 percent of applicants are denied, and the likelihood of success is even lower for those who apply without professional assistance.
+The reasons for denial of SSD benefits may vary, but the reality remains that it can be challenging to achieve success without expert guidance.

 The key to higher approval rates is understanding the process that the SSA uses to determine SSD eligibility.
 At JacksonWhite Law, we can break down the process step-by-step to give you the most clear, logical understanding of the process ahead.